- Good standard safety features

 The Toyota Yaris iA has an incomplete, but mostly good, set of safety scores.
 The Yaris hatchback is withering while the automaker prepares its next generation of subcompacts.

-The Yaris iA earns a 8 out of 10 on our safety scale for a Top Safety Pick nod and good standard safety equipment.
+The Yaris iA earns a 7 out of 10 on our safety scale for solid crash-test scores and good standard safety equipment.
 The Yaris, if rated separately, would do worse.
 (Read more about how we rate cars.)

 Federal regulators have given the Yaris iA a five-star overall rating, including five stars in every subtest except the calculated rollover score.
 The IIHS gave it top “Good” scores on every crash test, including the small-overlap front impact test.

-Neither agency was as kind to the Yaris hatchback, which earned a four-star overall score from the feds and a “Marginal” rating for its small overlap front crash protection.
+Neither agency was as kind to the Yaris hatchback, which earned a four-star overall score from the feds and a “Marginal” rating for its small overlap front crash protection in its most recent tests.

 Like other Toyota vehicles, Yaris hatchbacks receive advanced safety features such as automatic emergency braking, forward collision warning, lane departure alert, and automatic high beams to supplement its mixed rating reviews.